yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 :math:`\pi_1`-switches and flexibility
 **************************************

 As mentioned before, in general :math:`\pi_1`-switches do not come for free because it would otherwise equate contact topology with just smooth topology.
 However, there is a subclass of contact structures which carry no more information than the underlying smooth structures, or more precisely, the underlying algebraic topology if one takes into account of the almost complex structures on the contact hyperplanes.
-This subclass of contact structures were shown to exist and were given the name *overtwisted* contact structures by Eliashberg [Eli89]_ in dimension :math:`3` and by M\.
+This subclass of contact structures were shown to exist and were given the name *overtwisted* contact structures by `Eliashberg <http://bogomolov-lab.ru/G-sem/eliashberg-tight-overtwisted.pdf>`__ in dimension :math:`3` and by `M\.
 Borman, Eliashberg, and E\.
-Murphy [BEM14]_ in general.
+Murphy <https://arxiv.org/abs/1404.6157>`__ in general.
 Again, none of these developments are relevant to our discussion of contact Morse theory here, and we shall look for our own flexibility of contact structures from a Morse theoretic viewpoint.
 Of course, it won't hurt to keep in mind that it's known (to some people) that a class of contact structures are quite flexible and carry no more information than an almost complex structure on the (stable) tangent bundle.

 Flexible hypersurfaces
 ++++++++++++++++++++++